 Accommodation Process for Students with Disabilities

-1. Students self-identify to DSS and follow the necessary procedures to request services.
-In order to register with DSS, students meet with a DSS staff member to discuss barriers they are experiencing in the classroom and provide documentation to support requests for accommodation(s).
+1. Students self-identify to D and follow the necessary procedures to request services.
+In order to register with D, students meet with the Accommodations Specialist to discuss any barriers they are experiencing as a result of their disability and provide documentation to support requests for accommodation(s).

 2. Students request accommodations every semester.
 Faculty will receive electronic notification once the student initiates this process.
-The electronic notification will include the academic accommodations that RVC needs to provide.
+The electronic notification will include the academic accommodations that must be provided.

-If you have a student who receives testing accommodations, you should discuss with the student his/her preferences for taking course exams (ex., in the classroom vs. in the Testing Center, in a quiet environment, etc.).
+If you have a student who receives testing accommodations, you should discuss with the student his/her preferences for taking course exams (ex., in the classroom vs. in the Testing Center, when the exam is to be taken, in a quiet environment, etc.).
 All exams that are delivered to the Testing Center should be accompanied by an exam proctor sheet, which lists any accommodations that the student is entitled to use.
 For questions or concerns regarding scheduling or coordinating exams with accommodations for your students, please contact the Testing Center at (815) 921-2380.
 Other information pertaining to students with disabilities and testing can be found here.

 Frequently Asked Questions